-Define the role of the Reliability Panel: The Group of Generators argued that AEMO should be subject to an approval process when it seeks to make changes to its SRAS guidelines.
-The Group of Generators therefore proposed that the Panel be required to approve any changes made by AEMO to several of the SRAS guideline documents, including the SRAS quantity guidelines, SRAS assessment guidelines, SRAS description and the Boundaries of electrical subnetworks document.
+Define the role of the Reliability Panel: The Group of Generators argued that AEMO should be subject to an approval process when it seeks to make changes to its SRAS Guidelines.
+The Group of Generators therefore proposed that the Panel be required to approve any changes made by AEMO to several of the SRAS Guidelines documents, including the SRAS quantity guidelines, SRAS assessment guidelines, SRAS description and the boundaries of electrical sub-networks document.